adobe/helix-home/hackathons/12-psp.md

 We've booked a meeting room at the ACE Hotel in Palm Springs, CA.

+#### Travel

+> traveling to PSP by plane...
+> you can either fly directly into LAX and grab an uber/lyft which is between 2-4 hours depending on traffic, or if you have a stop over in a US city that connects to PSP, you can fly directly to PSP or alternatively fly to ONT and then ONT is more reliably 1h15 to Palm Spring Spring.

 ### Goals

 > What are you planning to show at the end of the week?